light-and-ray/sd-webui-replacer/README.md

 # Replacer

+Replacer is an extention for https://github.com/AUTOMATIC1111/stable-diffusion-webui.
 The goal of this extention is to automate objects masking by detection prompt, using [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything), and img2img inpainting in one easy to use tab.
 Aka "Fast Inpaint"

 ![](images/img1.jpg)